MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

   /// There could be multiple `DevToolsProtocol` targets in a WebView.
   /// Besides the top level page, iframes from different origin and web workers
   /// are also separate targets.
 Attaching to these targets allows interaction with them.
-  /// These attachments to the targets are sessions and are identified by sessionId.
+  /// When the DevToolsProtocol is attached to a target, the connection is identified
+  /// by a sessionId.
-  /// To use this API, you should set `flatten` parameter to true when calling
+  /// To use this API, you must set `flatten` parameter to true when calling
   /// `Target.attachToTarget` or `Target.setAutoAttach` `DevToolsProtocol` method.
   /// Using `Target.setAutoAttach` is recommended as that would allow you to attach
   /// to dedicated worker target, which is not discoverable via other APIs like